NNLO QCD corrections to jet production in deep inelastic scattering: Conclusions and Outlook

 Jet production data from HERA have been used to measure the strong coupling constant $\alpha_s$~\cite{h1d12,h1highq2,zeusb1}.
 The error on all these measurements was dominated by the theory uncertainty inherent to the NLO predictions used in the extraction of $\alpha_s$.
 This uncertainty was found to be typically a factor two or more larger than experimental statistical or systematical uncertainties, thereby proving to be the limiting factor to further improving $\alpha_s$ measurements from jet production in deep inelastic scattering.
 Given that the analysis of inclusive deep inelastic scattering structure function data typically yields values of the $\alpha_s$ at the lower boundary of the range indicated by other determinations~\cite{pdg}, it will be very interesting to apply the NNLO corrections derived in this paper to perform an NNLO-accurate determination of the strong coupling constant from DIS jet production data.

 \acknowledgments

-We would like to thank Nigel Glover and Thomas Morgan for many interesting discussions during this project, Stefan H\"oche and Marek Sch\"onherr for help with the NLO comparisons against SHERPA and Daniel Britzger for many discussions on the H1 jet measurements.
-This research was supported in part by the Swiss National Science Foundation (SNF) under contract 200020-162487, in part by the UK Science and Technology Facilities Council as well as by the Research Executive Agency (REA) of the European Union under the Grant Agreement PITN-GA-2012-316704 (``HiggsTools'') and the ERC Advanced Grant MC@NNLO (340983).
+We would like to thank Nigel Glover and Thomas Morgan for many interesting discussions during this project, Stefan H\"oche and Marek Sch\"onherr for help with the NLO comparisons against SHERPA, and Daniel Britzger for many discussions on the H1 jet measurements.
+We further thank Robin Sch\"urmann for performing independent re-derivations of integrated initial-final antenna functions, which have led us to uncover an implementation error.
+This research was supported in part by the Swiss National Science Foundation (SNF) under contracts 200020-162487 and CRSII2-160814, in part by the UK Science and Technology Facilities Council as well as by the Research Executive Agency (REA) of the European Union under the Grant Agreement PITN-GA-2012-316704 (``HiggsTools'') and the ERC Advanced Grant MC@NNLO (340983).